Voeb/Site-Template/README.md

-# WebDonut Site Themplate
+# WebDonut Site Template

-This is a site themplate I made.
+This is a site template I made.

 ## Getting Started
 Installation